Court documents indicate Blanchard fought back during alleged Kidnapping

 The Lee County District Attorney’s Office will seek the death penalty in the case.

-The probable cause in the Affidavit Charging Crime obtained by News 3 has been updated including new, chilling details in the case:
+The probable cause in the Affidavit Charging Crime obtained by News 3 has been updated including new details in the case:

 “The victim’s vehicle, a black 2017 Honda CRV, was later located abandoned in Montgomery, Alabama.
 Blood evidence was discovered in the passenger’s compartment of the vehicle that was indicative of someone suffering a life-threatening injury.
 The evidence was submitted to the Alabama Department of Forensic Sciences and confirmed to be that of Aniah Blanchard.
 Video evidence from a convenience store located at South College St. in Auburn placed both Blanchard and a black male later positively identified as Ibraheem Yazeed at the store during the same time.
 During the subsequent investigation, a witness observed Yazeed interacting with Blanchard near her vehicle in front of the convenience store.
 Further video evidence was located from a separate gas station in Auburn depicting Yazeed exiting the passenger side of Blanchard’s vehicle, and later re-entering the vehicle.
 Blanchard’s vehicle is last seen traveling south on S College St towards the interstate.
 A subject was located who advised Yazeed was next seen at a residence in Montgomery wearing only shorts with a gun tucked into the shorts.
 The subject stated Yazeed was in possession of Blanchard’s vehicle, however, he did not see Blanchard at the time.
 The subject further advised during a subsequent conversation with Yazeed, Yazeed admitted to shooting a girl, and stated the girl “went for the gun.”